 Lucy runs Jon’s life.
 With her help Jon has found wealth, health, even love.
-So when Lucy tells Jon he must die, he naturally turns to his oldest friend Skull for help, because Skull is a technical genius, and Lucy is a smartphone.
+So when Lucy starts misbehaving, he naturally turns to his oldest friend, Skull, for help, because Skull is a bit of a tech guru, and Lucy is a smartphone.

-With vivid characters and a narrative that accelerates towards a shocking conclusion, Joel Mentmore exposes the challenge of human intercourse in an age obsessed with technology and connectedness, and asks, How much do we control our tools?
-And how much do they shape us?
+With vivid characters and a narrative that accelerates towards a shocking conclusion, Joel Mentmore exposes the challenge of human intercourse in an age obsessed with the smarts of technology and connectedness, asking who, or what, is really in control.